-Gamification is a hot topic right now, to say the least.
-When done right, gamification of e-learning can truly improve employee engagement, motivation, and performance.
-Whether you find yourself designing a serious game or a gamified treatment used inside an e-learning course, there is a wealth of knowledge to garner from the field of game design.
+ELearning gamification is a hot topic right now, to say the least.
+When done right, learning game design can truly improve employee engagement, motivation, and performance.
+Whether you find yourself designing a serious game or a gamified treatment used inside an elearning course, there is a wealth of knowledge to garner from the field of game design.

-Here at Allen Interactions, we strive to help the industry navigate through the shift of moving from content-driven learning to performance-based learning while using theories and elements across a series of disciplines to meet your organizational and learner needs (game design, instructional design, behaviorism, agile development, design thinking, etc.).
+Here at Allen Interactions, we strive to help the industry navigate the learning game design.
+We do this by moving from content-driven learning to performance-based learning while using theories and elements across a series of disciplines to meet your organizational and learner needs (elearning gamification, instructional design, behaviorism, agile development, design thinking, etc.).

-We believe we should marry game elements and mechanics to instructional design—without haphazardly throwing in points or badges.
+We believe in marrying gamification training elements and mechanics to instructional design—without haphazardly throwing in points or badges.
 In fact, we’ve been doing that for more than 20 years with our CCAF Instructional Design Model created by our CEO Michael Allen.

 Vice President of Learning and Development, Bright Horizons